 Spring of First year:

-- Meet with the graduate director to discuss comprehensive exam option, possible advisor, and members of the committee
+- Meet with the Director of Graduate Studies to discuss the comprehensive exam option, possible committee chair, and members of the committee

 Summer between first and second year:

-- Talk with your primary advisor and members of your committee about areas of questioning
+- Talk with your committee chair and members of your committee about potential areas of questioning

 Fall of second year:

-- Continue talking to advisor and committee members
+- Continue talking to chair and committee members

 - Begin studying